Note Some products might not be available in your country or region.

 Whether it's placed on your desk or directly on the screen, Surface Dial helps you create in a way that’s natural, ergonomic, and keeps you in the flow.

-To try it, put your Surface Studio in Studio Mode (flat down), select the ruler in Windows Ink Workspace, and then place Surface Dial on the screen.
+To try it, put your Surface Studio (1st Gen) or Surface Studio 2 in Studio Mode (flat down), select the ruler in Windows Ink Workspace, and then place Surface Dial on the screen.
 The ruler snaps to the position of Surface Dial wherever you place it.
 Turn Surface Dial to rotate the ruler.

 The way the options appear on the screen will look a little different depending on whether your Surface Dial is on your desk or on the display, but they work in the same way: press down to see the tools, and rotate to select the one you want.